oceanprotocol/ocean.js/docs/quickstart_marketplace.md

 2. Create a new node.js project
 3. Install dependancies
 4. Create a config file and update contract addresses
-5. Publish a new data token
+5. Publish a new datatoken
 6. Mint 200 tokens
 7. Publish a dataset
 8. Alice allows marketplace to sell her datatokens